Donders Institute

 Research

-At Radboud University, Neurophysics research is performed at the Donders Institute for Brain, Cognition and Behaviour (DI), a leading centre of research expertise with a strong international reputation.
+Radboud University is the only university in the Netherlands that covers the complete research field of neuroscience, from cognition to behaviour, and from subcellular processes, to single-cell analysis, big data, computational modelling, and advanced machine learning.
+It all comes together at the world-renowned Donders Institute, a leading centre of expertise in brain research.
 Over 600 researchers work at DI on unravelling the mechanisms of the brain.
 The research includes cognition and behaviour in humans, as well as on the neuronal substrate, including the genetic, molecular and cellular processes that underlie cognition and behaviour in animals.

 Questions about this programme?